Nullises/lecafe-take-home-test/README.md

 If you want see the app in a physical device:

 1. Install Expo Go through App Store (iOS) or Google Play Store (Android)
-2. Run every step from dev mode, except the last one
+2. Follow every step from Dev mode, except the last one
 3. Scan QR Code to see the App in physical device